 Our public land and natural areas are precious.

-Our children are growing up with more frequent and more intense wildfires — and more dangerous air pollution.
+Our children are growing up with more frequent and more intense wildfires—and more dangerous air pollution.

 Wildfires are not a new part of life in Montana.
 Seasonal burn bans and “Smokey Bear” fire danger alerts help inform decisions Montana residents make to prevent fires.
-But the fires in Montana are getting worse — and more dangerous.
+But the fires in Montana are getting worse—and more dangerous.

 These fires not only pose danger to Montana families, communities, and beloved public land, but expose Montana residents to unsafe air.
 During the 2017 burn season, many Montana children breathed “very unhealthy” air.
+According to the American Lung Association’s 2023 State of the Air report, 11 counties in Montana received an F grade for particle pollution, the most harmful component of wildfire smoke.

 We rely too heavily on coal.